Sharansyan/Python/NPTEL/Readme.md

-# Here all the files like: - Assignments,Notes and Soltion of Quizes are Saved
+# Here all the files like: - Assignments,Notes and Solutions of Quiz are Saved